 - Thank your client.
 Once your client has provided their testimonial, give them a sincere thank you – and a small token of appreciation for their business, if that is your company policy.

 - Follow up and stay in touch.
 You know what they say: Out of touch, out of mind.
 Don’t let that happen.
 Keeping an existing customer is ten times easier than getting a new one.
 If you have a new product or service coming up – or an upcoming sale – let them know ahead with an email or blast.
 And be sure to set up a regular schedule to email your clients and let them know you’re thinking of them.
 (Happy Grasshopper can help you with that.
 We write spot-on blasts and fun and friendly messages our members can choose from to send to their sphere every three weeks.)

-Of course, the surest and most crucial step of getting a great testimonial is to provide amazing service, but you already knew that, too.
+Of course, the surest and most crucial step of getting great customer testimonials is to provide amazing service, but you already knew that, too.